home-assistant/addons/almond/README.md

 ## How to use

-The basic thing to get the add-on running would be:
+To get the add-on running:

 1. Start the add-on.
 2. Go the the Home Assistant frontend -> **Configuration** -> **Integrations**